 The Air Force Aid Society is always available for emergency aid anywhere you may be.
-You may obtain assistance from the Air Force Aid Society office at any Military & Family Readiness Center and by filling out an application online at https://portal.afas.org/SingIn?returnUrl=%2Fea-eligibility%2F.
-They can also assist with Army, Navy, Marine Corps and Coast Guard emergency relief.
-If an Air Force base is not available, any military installation can help.
+You may obtain assistance from the Air Force Aid Society by filling out an application online at https://portal.afas.org/SingIn?returnUrl=%2Fea-eligibility%2F.
+They may also assist with Army, Navy, Marine Corps and Coast Guard emergency relief.
 The Air Force Aid Society can help you with financial assistance and also get you in contact with individuals that will need to know where you are and what's happening.
 For emergency travel you must go through American Red Cross 877-272-7337.

 The American Red Cross is also available in times of emergencies.
 They can provide emergency communications that link members with their families back home and also assist with financial needs and concerns 24 hours a day, seven days a week.
 The local and national numbers for the Red Cross are:

 Make sure you have all your important papers/documents with you (orders, passports, medical records etc.) Numbers for your commander, Military Personnel Section (302-677-5050/3864 or DSN 312-445-5050/3864) and your sponsor can be invaluable in case of an emergency while in transit.